GraceStangroome/mathsbot/README.md

 ### Prior Probability
     - for this, type "prior"
 Calculates the prior probability of a class of data points in a data set
-### Naive Bayes Classifier
-    - for this, type "naive"
-Calculates which class a new data point will be in, using the log likelihood
 ### Linear Regression
     - for this, type "linear"
 This gives you the gradient, y-intercept, SSE (Sum Squared Error) and R Squared using xs and ys that Mathbot will ask you for.